 Its time to brew baby!

-The process may seem daunting at first but it really is a straight forward simple process to make beer… so take your time, relax and just have fun with it… its beer making after all!
+The process may seem daunting at first but it really is a straight forward simple process to brew all grain beer so take your time, relax and just have fun with it, its beer after all!

 So remember my example of making tea?